New Performance Data Collection Instruments and Processes

 - Non-Infrastructure grant recipients with award start dates on or after 6/1/2020 will begin receiving the Annual Program Outcomes Questionnaire (either the ED-917 or the ED-918) in June 2021 and then annually for five (5) years.

 - This questionnaire will be distributed according to the start of the period of performance, annually for five (5) years.

 The revised or “new” ED-916, ED-917, and ED-918 instruments are grounded in years of cooperative research between EDA and leading research institutions including SRI International and UNC-Chapel Hill.

-One of the results of this research was the refinement of the economic development to fit a wide range of non-infrastructure economic development projects, their associated outputs and the intermediate, or capacity outcomes that were confirmed as key to sustainable long-term economic outcomes based on the Logic Model.
+One of the results of this research was the refinement of the economic development metrics to fit a wide range of non-infrastructure economic development projects, their associated outputs and the intermediate, or capacity outcomes that were confirmed as key to sustainable long-term economic outcomes based on the Logic Model.

 EDA will be collecting Program Outputs and Capacity Outcomes data directly from grantees with the newly revised ED-916, ED-917, and ED-918 instruments which will be distributed electronically through Qualtrics.

 The new ED-916 instrument is organized into the same categories of outputs or program activities as the logic model.

 We do not expect that every single category of outputs will apply to your project, so in responding to this instrument, you will be able to select only the pertinent categories and questions while bypassing the inapplicable ones.

 In fact, the logic embedded in the instruments will make many of the questions invisible to you.

 You will be expected to respond to the applicable questions on program outputs, cumulatively, on a semi-annual basis for the duration of the period of performance of your grant.